You are here

 A new stem cell storage company that may prove to be disruptive is Cellsure.
 Founded by physicians, Cellsure is a low-profit limited liability company (L3C) based in Salt Lake City, Utah, that banks stem cells from the birth tissues of the placenta and the umbilical cord.
-Parents that bank with Cellsure are offered a choice between donation of their birth tissues at no cost, or family storage of their birth tissue stem cells for a price of $199 per year.
+Parents that bank with Cellsure are offered a choice between donation of their birth tissues at no cost, or family storage of their birth tissue stem cells.

 Cellsure is disruptive to the paradigm of the cord blood industry because Cellsure does not separately collect and store blood from the umbilical cord.
 Instead, Cellsure relies on the fact that a large proportion of the baby's blood remains in the placenta after birth.
 By processing the fetal side of the placenta to release stem cells, Cellsure offers parents storage of the same stem cells that are in cord blood, as well as stem cells that are found in the placental tissue.

 Cellsure's method of mechanically processing the placenta releases mesenchymal stem cells like those in cord tissue, hematopoietic stem cells from blood, endothelial stem cells from the lining of blood vessels, and epithelial stem cells from the amniotic membrane.
 Cellsure cryopreserves a large concentration of all of these stem cells together in one final 25 cc storage bag with 5 compartments.